-Holders of the Capital Securities will be entitled to receive cumulative cash distributions accruing from the date of original issuance and payable semi-annually in arrears on and of each year, commencing 1997, at the annual rate of % of the liquidation amount of \$1000 per Capital Security ("Distributions").
-The distribution rate and the distribution payment dates and other payment dates for the Capital Securities will correspond to the interest rate and interest payment dates and other payment dates on the Junior Subordinated Debentures, which will be the sole assets of the Trust.
+Holders of the Capital Securities will be entitled to receive cumulative cash distributions accruing from the date of original issuance and payable semi-annually in arrears on and of each year, commencing

+, 1997, at the annual rate of % of the liquidation amount of \$1,000 pe Capital Security ("Distributions").
+The distribution rate and the distribution % of the liquidation amount of \$1,000 per payment dates and other payment dates for the Capital Securities will correspond to the interest rate and interest payment dates and other payment dates on the Junior Subordinated Debentures, which will be the sole assets of the Trust.
 The Company will guarantee the payment of Distributions and payments on liquidation of the Trust or redemption of the Capital Securities, but only in each case to the extent of funds held by the Trust, as described herein (the "Guarantee").
-See "Description of Guarantee" herein.
+See "Description of Guarantee."
 If the Company does not make interest payments on the Junior Subordinated Debentures held by the Trust, the Trust will have insufficient funds to pay Distributions on the Capital Securities.
-The Company's obligations under the Guarantee, taken together with its obligations under the Junior Subordinated Debentures and the Indenture (as defined herein), including its obligation to pay all costs, expenses and liabilities of the Trust (other than with respect to the Capital Securities), constitute a full and unconditional guarantee of all of the Trust's obligations under the Capital Securities.
-The obligations of the Company under the Guarantee and the Junior Subordinated Debentures are subordinate and junior in right of payment to all Senior Indebtedness (as defined in "Description of Junior Subordinated Debentures--Subordination" herein) of the Company and will be structurally subordinated to all liabilities and obligations of the Company's subsidiaries.
-As of March 31, 1997, \$125 million aggregate principal amount of Senior Indebtedness was outstanding, and the Company's consolidated subsidiaries had approximately \$2.3 billion of Senior Indebtedness and other liabilities.
+The Company's Junior Subordinated Debentures and the Indenture (as defined herein), including its obligation to pay all costs, expenses and liabilities of the Trust (other than with respect to the Capital Securities), constitute a full and unconditional guarantee of all of the Trust's obligations under the Capital Securities.
+The obligations of the Company under the Guarantee and the Junior Subordinated Debentures are subordinate and junior in right of payment to all Senior Indebtedness (as defined in "Description of Junior Subordinated Debentures--Subordination") of the Company and will be structurally subordinated to all liabilities and obligations of the Company's subsidiaries.
+As of March 31, 1997, \$125 million aggregate principal amount of Senior Indebtedness was outstanding, and the Company's consolidated subsidiaries had approximately \$2.3 billion of indebtedness and other liabilities.